-The University of Advancing Technology is a uniquely safe and secure community in a larger urban setting.
+The University of Advancing Technology is an open campus for all active students and alum to use resources for academic purposes.
+Students and alum are expected to use the campus resources and spaces appropriately and as intended.
 The University is committed to maintaining this safe and secure learning and working environment for all students, employees and guests.
 All University students, employees and guests are ultimately responsible for their own personal safety and the security of their belongings.
 The following safety and security principles are in place to aid the University community in maintaining the safe and secure campus that we enjoy today.

-The University sees itself as a unique community of technological sophisticated students and staff that have learned to collaborate and team together to address a myriad of challenges educationally and professionally.
-The commitment to safety at the University is based upon a philosophy that the institutional capacity to team and use technology produces results that are superior to simple individualistic approaches.
+The University sees itself as a unique community of technologically sophisticated students and staff that have learned to collaborate and team together to address a myriad of challenges both educationally and professionally.
+The commitment to safety at the University is based upon a philosophy that the institutional capacities to team and use technology produce results that are superior to simple individualistic approaches.
 Consequently, the safety philosophy is based upon three key elements:

 - 1. Everyone is responsible to be on alert to identify safety issues - 2.
-Timely warning and communication must be accomplished by well-designed solutions and may include the Emergency Notification System and/or the UAT Intranet page depending on the circumstances. - 3.
+Timely warning and communication must be accomplished by well-designed solutions. - 3.
 Each member of the University community needs to feel empowered to take those steps appropriate to maximize safety for themselves and other members of the community.